 Not all employers have the resources to ape the style of Amazon and add glass-domed greenhouses to their company headquarters.
 Living walls, plants and flowers are the top favourite choices for those who haven’t an abundance of space to play with.

 On the lowest rung, you can get the ball rolling by asking each individual employee to bring in their own desk plant.
 If you are supplying the plants, be as plentiful as possible and encourage staff to take responsibility for certain areas – let them own the plants and the space itself.

 For those who have greater ambition (and budgets to match!), there are a whole host of big corporates, who have had the funds to pay for grand designs, to take inspiration from, all around the world.
 From CSG International and Adobe in Bangalore to Apple in California and Amazon in Seattle, there are no limits to what sensory celebrations are out there to feast on and admire.

-Ultimately, there is potential for all office environments, regardless of size of floor space or funds, to embrace biophilia to some degree.
-Technology driven environments feel static; introducing living elements is an opportunity to remove that static quality and breathe life into the environment, putting us at one with nature – and with each other.
+Ultimately, there is potential for all office environments and workplaces, regardless of size of floor space or funds, to embrace biophilic design and architecture to some degree.
+Technology-driven environments feel static; introducing living elements is an opportunity to remove that static quality and breathe life into the environment, putting us at one with nature – and with each other.